ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 |alfasim| provides hooks that can customize the ``Solver`` behavior, this customization are implemented in C/C++ and can
 make use of the `ALFAsim-SDK API` in order to fetch information from the application.

-Given sequence for the sample plugin, in this last step we are going to implements the hook that update the secondary variable declared from :file:`myplugin.py` file.
+Given sequence for the sample plugin, in this last step, we are going to implements the hook that updates the secondary variable declared from :file:`myplugin.py` file.

-For this, first we need to implement two hooks that are mandatory, the :py:func:`HOOK_INITIALIZE <alfasim_sdk.hook_specs.initialize>` and :py:func:`alfasim_sdk.hook_specs.hook_finalize`
+First, we need to implement two mandatory hooks, the :py:func:`HOOK_INITIALIZE <alfasim_sdk.hook_specs.initialize>` and :py:func:`alfasim_sdk.hook_specs.hook_finalize`
 With the ``HOOK_INITIALIZE`` it's possible to initialize any custom routine for [ fill with more details ], also with the alfasim_sdk_open [ details about alfasim_sdk_open]